We work closely with other healthcare providers to provide high-quality medical care for children in the Pacific Northwest and Alaska.

 Yukon-Kuskokwim Health Corporation

-In partnership with the Yukon-Kuskokwim Health Corporation, Seattle Children’s doctors specializing in cardiology, pulmonary medicine and neurology make occasional visits to care for children in Bethel.
+In collaboration with the Yukon-Kuskokwim Health Corporation, Seattle Children’s doctors specializing in cardiology, pulmonary medicine and neurology make occasional visits to care for children in Bethel.

 Community Medical Center

-Seattle Children’s doctors and nurses who are experts in gastroenterology, general surgery, nephrology, neurology, rheumatology and urology hold clinics in Missoula in partnership with Community Medical Center.
+Seattle Children’s doctors and nurses who are experts in gastroenterology, general surgery, nephrology, neurology, rheumatology and urology hold clinics in Missoula at Community Medical Center.

 Great Falls Clinic